// IDENTITY.TXT

 I got my first job at 15 and a half — workers permit, waiting tables, helping the family keep the lights on and buying computer parts with whatever was left.
 I've never stopped working since.
 Bartended through school.
 Did what needed doing.
 That's not a complaint — that's a baseline.

 By my early twenties I was so burned out on computers I deliberately walked away.
 Got my real estate license.
-Made $10k a month.
+Made six figures.
 Thought I was out.
 Then the brokerages figured out I could keep their networks running and dragged me back in — and honestly, they loved me for it.
 Computers weren't done with me.
 Three years in real estate taught me how to sell, negotiate, and read a room.
 Every enterprise engagement since has used those skills.

 1997.
 Unisys.
 Fly-and-fix field team.
 We rolled out the Y2K fix across the entire Social Security Administration.
 Visited nearly every state in the US — Thursday to Monday, week after week.
 One of the largest coordinated government IT deployments in history.
 I was on the ground for it.

 2001.
 Tech bubble burst.
-Got laid off from a $250k job at GE Spacenet in Northern VA — living the life one day, back in Richmond with nothing the next.
+Got laid off from iDirect post-9/11 — living the life one day, back in Richmond with nothing the next.
 That year hit hard on multiple fronts.
 Building something wasn't just about the money — it was about having something to show up for every day.
 Unemployment running out, no plan.
 So I downloaded pirated copies of Dreamweaver and Flash because I couldn't afford Adobe, and taught myself HTML, CSS, Java, and Flash from scratch.
 Built a portfolio.
 Landed VCU Art School, shops in Carytown, ecommerce clients.
-Started ProFilesPC — web, graphic design, security, and network consulting — $125k working from home.
+Started ProFilesPC — web, graphic design, security, and network consulting — six figures working from home.
 First thing I did when the money came in was buy a legal copy of the Adobe suite.

 That's also where I first encountered automation.
 Dreamweaver added FTP — upload a site live without touching a terminal.
 A manual process, gone.
 That thought never left.